ComputeCanada/mc-hub/docs/aws-projects.md

 available, enabled standard zones in the project's region.
 Selecting a zone filters instance choices by that zone's offerings and saves `availability_zone` in the cluster definition and Terraform variables.
 Clearing it omits the variable so the template uses its default.
+Without a selected zone, only types offered in every available, enabled standard zone in the region are allowed.
+The same rule is enforced by feasibility checks; selecting a specific zone permits types unique to that zone.
+Zone offerings are cached, and cold lookups run concurrently.
 Changing the zone triggers a new feasibility check; an existing instance selection that is not offered there is retained with an explanation.
 Zone changes can require replacement resources, which remain outside the final-state quota estimate.
 Local and Wavelength Zones are excluded.